 There is only one difference between it and the earlier type: each data point has a marker.
 This type of chart is shown below.

 3. Radar Chart with Fill

 As with the previous two types, everything remains the same, but the radar chart now has color on the whole surface.
 I have provided an example of such a chart below.

-How to Make a Radar Chart in Excel
+How to Format Radar Chart in Excel

+Now we will give the format of the radar chart.
 You can adjust the line color and marker style by right-clicking on each line.
 To describe the chart, add titles.
 You will now have a chart that looks like this.

 Also, you can highlight only the markers rather than the lines on the chart.
 I always enjoy watching the advanced formatting.

-- Select marker options > select built-in > choose the color per your wish.
+- Select Marker options > select Built-in > choose the color per your wish.

 - For all lines, repeat this step.
 The marker colors should be different but the markers should be the same.

 - To change the color of spider lines, click on them and press Ctrl+1 >> Line >> Solid Line >> Choose a color >> Click on Dash Type > Choose dash lines.

 - Now, choose any background color under the Format tab.